Part 1: Introduction to TMSA & Mould Illness/CIRS

 ERMI is a QPCR mould test and a score calculated from the test.
 ERMI tests for 36 species of indoor (21) and outdoor mould (14).
 The ERMI score is derived from subtracting the latter from the former.

-HERTSMI-2 is a score, which focuses on five of the most toxigenic mould species, derived from the ERMI.
+HERTSMI-2 is a score, that focuses on five of the most toxigenic mould species, derived from the ERMI.
 However you can get a stand alone HERTSMI test which only tests for those 5 species.

 It is generally recommended to do an ERMI first as it provides you with much more information and calculate the HERTSMI from that.
 If repeat tests are required, after remediation, or if you are screening properties to rent, then just a HERTSMI may suffice.